yuschick/31-Nights-of-Horror-2016/README.md

 - Baskin
 - The Burning
 - Last Shift
-- Deliver Us from Evil"
+- Deliver Us from Evil
 - Black Christmas
 - The Final Girls
 - The Conjuring 2